-The average life span of the water line feed from the city main to inside your home is 50-60 years, some may last a lot longer and some may leak earlier due to shoddy plumbing, experiencing electrolysis etc. A repair is not always advised let alone legal to perform, the most important factors to consider are the age of the existing pipe, if there was a previous repair made and the existing material type of the water line.
+The average life span of the water line feed from the city main to inside your home is 50-60 years, some may last a lot longer and some may leak earlier due to shoddy plumbing, experiencing electrolysis etc. Water main repairs are not always advised let alone legal to perform, the most important factors to consider are the age of the existing pipe, if there was a previous repair made and the existing material type of the water line.

 What material is your water line made of?

 Making a repair on a lead or galvanized pipe is not only bad plumbing practice but it is also illegal to perform in NYC.
-The NYC DEP has updated the plumbing code stating any repair work performed on lead or galvanized piping is illegal and falls outside of the updated NYC plumbing code.
-If the existing material of your water line is made of copper, ductile iron or brass, you should refer to the age of the pipe to assist in making the most cost effective decision for your needs.
+The DEP has updated the NYC plumbing code stating any repair work performed on lead or galvanized piping is illegal and falls outside of the updated NYC plumbing code.
+If the existing main waterline material is of copper, ductile iron or brass, you should refer to the age of the pipe to assist in making the most cost-effective decision for your needs.

 How old is the existing water main?

-If the water line is at the point of its average life span it is not advised to make a repair on the pipe.
+If the water line is at the point of its average life span, repairing the water main line is not advised.
 At 50-60 years it is most likely that the water main has surpassed its prime, is more prone to leaking if altered and will require additional repair work in the future.

 If you water line is 25-35 years old you should weigh the pros and cons of replacing the main vs. repairing.
 In many cases it will end up being a few hundred dollars additional to replace the main than to repair it.
 EX: if your house is on the same side of the street as the city water main, most of the cost is associated with the permits, labor and roadway restoration which would be used for both a repair and replacement.
 If you plan on staying in your house for many years to come than it may make most sense to replace the entire water line and avoid spending any additional money on future work.